-- 1. GHSC-PSM will report only on innovations that are implemented with project support.
-We will not report any innovation that was implemented independently by a counterpart government or other partner. - 2.
-Additional disaggregations by country will be available in GHSC-PSM's in-country data tracking system and will be described in the narrative about each innovation.
-The project
+1. GHSC-PSM will report only on innovations that are implemented with project support.
+We will not report any innovation that was implemented independently by a counterpart government or other partner.

-- 3. Definitions of the four types of innovations are as follows: - Technologies: New or repurposed tools being put to practical use to make improvements in the health supply chain and/or health commodity market. - Products: Medicines, devices, or medical equipment that are entering the publicsector supply chain for the first time, resulting in expected or actual improvement in patient outcomes. - Approaches: New designs for business processes, organizations, or interventions that are being implemented for the first time in the regions where GHSC-PSM is operating. - Operational research (OR) studies: Studies that seek to diagnose problems in the supply chain, identify new strategies, implement and test these strategies under quasi-experimental conditions, and disseminate the findings to decision-makers, with the aim of improving the quality of, access to, and/or equity of supply chain services. - 4.
+- 2. Additional disaggregations by country will be available in GHSC-PSM's in-country data tracking system and will be described in the narrative about each innovation.
+The project may report these additional disaggregations in quarterly performance reports when they provide useful analytical - 3.
+Definitions of the four types of innovations are as follows: - Technologies: New or repurposed tools being put to practical use to make improvements in the health supply chain and/or health commodity market. - Products: Medicines, devices, or medical equipment that are entering the public-sector supply chain for the first time, resulting in expected or actual improvement in patient outcomes. - Approaches: New designs for business processes, organizations, or interventions that are being implemented for the first time in the regions where GHSC-PSM is operating. - Operational research (OR) studies: Studies that seek to diagnose problems in the supply chain, identify new strategies, implement and test these strategies under quasiexperimental conditions, and disseminate the findings to decision-makers, with the aim of improving the quality of, access to, and/or equity of supply chain services. - 4.
 When to report an innovation: An innovation should be reported in the quarter when it is launched.
-For instance, if an operations research study is designed and approved in the first quarter, initiated in the second quarter, and concluded in the third quarter, it should be reported in quarter 2.
+For instance, if an operations research study is designed and approved in the first quarter, initiated in the second quarter, and concluded in the third quarter, it should be reported in quarter